 Calc is the spreadsheet component of LibreOffice.
 You can enter data (usually numerical) in a spreadsheet and then manipulate this data to produce certain results.

-Alternatively, you can enter data and then use Calc in a ‘What if...’ manner by changing some of the data and observing the results without having to retype the entire spreadsheet or sheet.
+Alternatively, you can enter data and then use Calc in a “What if...” manner by changing some of the data and observing the results without having to retype the entire spreadsheet or sheet.

 Other features provided by Calc include: